 Many surveys in the United States have shown that Jews are the most admired of all minorities.
 We cannot fight anti-Semitism alone.
 The victim cannot cure the crime.
 We need to make friends who will stand with us and help lead the fight.
 This is best done by explaining how antisemitism endangers everyone, because the hate that begins with Jews never ends with Jews.

 Lastly, we must never forget the message of Hanukkah: Fight back.
 Never be afraid.
 Whatever the threats, be proud to be Jewish and share this pride with others.

-At times our history has been written in tears, yet we have outlived every empire and every civilization that sought to destroy us.
-Our spirit, symbolized by the Hanukkah candles, is indomitable.
+At times our history has been written in tears, yet we have outlived every empire and every civilisation that sought to destroy us.
+Our spirit, symbolised by the Hanukkah candles, is indomitable.
 Where others spread darkness, let us bring light.